-The AEM30940 is an integrated energy management circuit that extracts DC power from a piezo generator, a micro turbine generator or any high frequency RF input to simultaneously store energy in a rechargeable element and supply the system with two independent regulated voltages.
-The AEM30940 allows to extend battery lifetime and ultimately eliminates the primary energy storage element in a large range of wireless applications such as industrial monitoring, home automation, transportation and smart agriculture.
+The AEM10941 is an integrated energy management circuit that extracts DC power from up to 7-cell solar panels to simultaneously store energy in a rechargeable element and supply the system with two independent regulated voltages.
+The AEM10941 allows to extend battery lifetime and ultimately eliminates the primary energy storage element in a large range of wireless applications, such as industrial monitoring, geolocation, home automation, e-health monitoring and wireless sensor nodes.

-The AEM30940 harvests the available input current up to 110 mA.
+The AEM10941 harvests the available input current up to 110 mA.
 It integrates an ultra-low power boost converter to charge a storage element, such as a Li-ion battery, a thin film battery, a supercapacitor or a conventional capacitor.
-The boost converter operates with input voltages in a range from 50 mV to 5 V. With its unique cold-start circuit, it can start operating with empty storage elements at an input voltage as low as $380\,\text{mV}$ and an input power of just $3\,\mu\text{W}$.
+The boost converter operates with input voltages in a range from 50 mV to 5 V. With its unique cold-start circuit, it can start operating with empty storage elements at an input voltage as low as 380 mV and an input power of just $3 \mu W$.

-The low-voltage supply typically drives a microcontroller at 1.2~V or 1.8~V. The high-voltage supply typically drives a radio transceiver at a configurable voltage between 1.8~V and 4.1~V. Both are driven by highly-efficient LDO (Low Drop-Out) regulators for low noise and high stability.
+The low-voltage supply typically drives a microcontroller at 1.2 V or 1.8 V. The high-voltage supply typically drives a radio transceiver at a configurable voltage between 1.8 V and 4.1 V. Both are driven by highly-efficient LDO (Low Drop-Out) regulators for low noise and high stability.